Charles Leclerc demands ‘no mistakes’ as Ferrari chase home win from pole - NewsBreak

 Hamilton’s yellow 44 on the side of his Mercedes has been turned to black in honour of the Queen, with a plethora of tributes being paid up and down the paddock to the long-serving monarch.

-Hamilton will line up from the back after taking on his fourth power unit of the season – one more than he is allowed.
+Hamilton will line up from 19th after taking on his fourth power unit of the season – one more than he is allowed.

 Comments / 0